alex-whan/reading-notes/code-401/class-02.md

 **1. Name 3 advantages to Test Driven Development.**

+- Writing tests prior to the code itself means developers must understand and plan the code's behavior/specifications before it's written.

+- Continual testing and refactoring of code increases overall code quality and helps to catch bugs/issues early on in development ('fail fast method').

+- Encourages codebase modularity, making for more readable, maintainable, and testable production code.

 **2. In what case would you need to use `beforeEach()` or `afterEach()` in a test suite?**

+- `beforeEach()`: Runs once _before_ each test case (code block)

+- `afterEach()`: Runs once _after_ each test case (code block)

 **3. What is one downside of Test Driven Development?**

+Writing tests prior to the code itself being written means that developers need to know all of the specifications, features, and requirements of a program before, which can lengthen the early development stages.
+Benefits of TDD aren't often seen until maintenance phases, and due to the processes involved TDD requires company-wide commitment in order to succeed.

 **4. What’s the primary difference between ES6 Classes and Constructor/Prototype Classes?**

+The primary difference between ES6 Classes and Constructor/Prototype Classes is that ES6 Classes can define a type of object that is instantiated later on at runtime, while a Constructor/Prototype Class is tied to an actual instance of an object.

 **5. Name a use case for a static method**

+A common use case for a static method would be a utility function within an application, as static methods do not have access to data stored in specific objects.
+They could also be used to provide methods to a specific class.
+Contextual "this" in static methods references the class.

 **6. Write an example of a Higher Order function and describe the use case it solves**

+      getName = (user) => user.name;
+        for (let i=0; i<users.length; i++) {
+        const name = getName(users[i]);
+      }

+**Higher-Order Function**

+      usernames = users.map(getName);

+This function creates an array of just the users' names, given an array of users.
+JavaScript's .map() array method is a higher-order function that takes in the getName() function as a parameter.

 ## Vocabulary Terms